GoogleChrome/developer.chrome.com/site/en/docs/devtools/device-mode/index.md

     The [device pixel ratio][9], [user agent string][10], and [device type][11] fields are optional.
 The device type field is the list that is set to **Mobile** by default.

-1. Back in the viewport, select the newly added device from the **Dimentions** list.
+1. Back in the viewport, select the newly added device from the **Dimensions** list.

 ### Show rulers {: #rulers }